open-gitops/project/README.md

 OpenGitOps is a [CNCF Sandbox project](https://www.cncf.io/sandbox-projects/) to define a vendor-neutral, principle-led meaning of GitOps.
 This will establish a foundation for interoperability between tools, conformance, and certification through lasting programs, documents, and code.

-Visit [opengitops.dev](https://opengitops.dev) for a friendly version of information stored in the project repositories below.

 ## Repositories

 <!-- markdownlint-disable MD033 -->